Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

-The augmented weighted average estimator is a doubly robust estimator that relies on the estimation of the response surfaces $\mu_0(X_i) := \esp{Y_i(0) \mid X_i}$ and $\mu_1(X_i) := \esp{Y_i(1) \mid X_i}$.
-This scheme can yield a tighter estimator than the weighted average estimator if the weights correctly balance each group and the response surfaces are well estimated.
-Moreover, this estimator is consistent if at least one of the two conditions is satisfied.
+We considered a doubly robust estimator that relies on the estimation of the response surfaces $\mu_0(X_i) := \esp{Y_i(0) \mid X_i}$ and $\mu_1(X_i) := \esp{Y_i(1) \mid X_i}$.
+This scheme can yield a tighter estimator than the WLS estimator if the weights correctly balance each group and the response surfaces are well estimated.
+Moreover, this estimator is consistent as long as one of these two conditions is satisfied.

 with $\hat{\mu}_0$ and $\hat{\mu}_1$ estimations of $\mu_0$ and $\mu_1$ respectively.
-If the weights used are those obtained via the IPTW methods, then this estimator is known as the augmented inverse probability of treatment weighting estimator \cite{IPTW_norm_weight,Hahn1998,AIPW1,AIPW2,Tsiatis2006}.
+If the weights used are those obtained via the IPTW methods, then this estimator is known as the augmented inverse probability of treatment weighting (AIPW) estimator \cite{IPTW_norm_weight,Hahn1998,AIPW1,AIPW2,Tsiatis2006}.